booklore-app/booklore-docs/docs/email-setup.md

 6. Click **Send**

 > 🎯 **Perfect for:** Sending to different recipients or using specific email providers for certain books

 ---

+## 👥 Multi-User Email Configuration

+### How Email v2 Works

+In the new email configuration system:

+- **Personal Email Providers**: Each user can configure their own email providers (Gmail, Outlook, custom SMTP, etc.)
+- **Personal Recipients**: Each user maintains their own list of email recipients
+- **Independent Defaults**: Each user sets their own default email provider and default recipient
+- **No Interference**: Users cannot see or modify other users' email configurations
+- **Shared Library**: All users can send any book from the shared library using their own email settings

+### Use Cases

+**Scenario 1: Family Library**
+- Dad uses his Gmail to send to his Kindle
+- Mom uses her Outlook to send to her tablet
+- Each has their own recipient lists and defaults

+**Scenario 2: Organization**
+- Team members can send books to their own devices
+- Each person's email configuration is private
+- No shared credentials or confusion

+**Scenario 3: Privacy**
+- Your email provider credentials are yours alone
+- Your recipient list remains private
+- Other users cannot see who you send books to

+---